|Nutrition Facts (per serving)|

 The key to a great wasabi martini is to find the perfect balance between the sweet, sour, and spicy elements.
 This will be a matter of personal preference, so adjust the three flavoring ingredients as needed to find your ideal flavor.

-- Place a dollop of wasabi onto a bar spoon and stir it around in the vodka until dissolved.
+In a cocktail shaker, pour the vodka.
+Add a dollop of wasabi and stir it around in the vodka until dissolved.

-- Add the other ingredients and fill the shaker with ice.
+Add the lemon juice and simple syrup, and fill the shaker with ice.

-For instance, the cape samurai recipe builds on the vodka, wasabi, and citrus mix by adding rose syrup and pickled ginger.
-In contrast, the cucumber wasabi martini plays up that fascinating combination.
+- The cucumber wasabi martini plays up the fascinating combination of its two named ingredients.
 The recipe is very similar to this one, but it opts for gin and muddles a few cucumber slices with the wasabi and syrup.